paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-037-housing-and-small-business-loans.md

 ## § 3732.
 Procedure on default
 **(a)**

-(1) In the event of default in the payment of any loan guaranteed under this chapter, the holder of the obligation shall notify the Secretary of such default.
+(1) In the event of default in the payment of any loan guaranteed under this chapter, the holder of the loan shall notify the Secretary of such default.
 Upon receipt of such notice, the Secretary may, subject to subsection (c) of this section, pay to such holder the guaranty not in excess of the pro rata portion of the amount originally guaranteed.
-Except as provided in [section 3703(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3703/e&num=0&edition=prelim), if the Secretary makes such a payment, the Secretary shall be subrogated to the rights of the holder of the obligation to the extent of the amount paid on the guaranty.
+Except as provided in [section 3703(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title38-section3703/e&num=0&edition=prelim), if the Secretary makes such a payment, the Secretary shall be subrogated to the rights of the holder of the loan to the extent of the amount paid on the guaranty.

 (2)

-  (A) Before suit or foreclosure the holder of the obligation shall notify the Secretary of the default, and within thirty days thereafter the Secretary may, at the Secretary’s option, pay the holder of the obligation the unpaid balance of the obligation plus accrued interest and receive an assignment of the loan and security.
-Nothing in this section shall preclude any forebearance for the benefit of the veteran as may be agreed upon by the parties to the loan and approved by the Secretary.
+  (A) The Secretary may, under terms and conditions determined by the Secretary—

+    (i) pay the holder of a loan guaranteed under this chapter an amount necessary to avoid the foreclosure of such loan;

+    (ii) require the holder of the loan and the veteran obligated on the loan to execute all documents necessary to ensure the Secretary obtains a secured interest in the property covered by the loan; and

+    (iii) require the holder of the loan to take any actions necessary to carry out this paragraph, including preparing, executing, transmitting, receiving, and recording documents, and requiring the holder of the loan to place the loan in forbearance.

-  (B) In the event that a housing loan guaranteed under this chapter is modified under the authority provided under [section 1322(b) of title 11](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section1322/b&num=0&edition=prelim), the Secretary may pay the holder of the obligation the unpaid principal balance of the obligation due, plus accrued interest, as of the date of the filing of the petition under title 11, but only upon the assignment, transfer, and delivery to the Secretary (in a form and manner satisfactory to the Secretary) of all rights, interest, claims, evidence, and records with respect to the housing loan.
+  (B) In the event that a housing loan guaranteed under this chapter is modified under the authority provided under [section 1322(b) of title 11](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title11-section1322/b&num=0&edition=prelim), the Secretary may pay the holder of the housing loan the unpaid principal balance of the housing loan due, plus accrued interest, as of the date of the filing of the petition under title 11, but only upon the assignment, transfer, and delivery to the Secretary (in a form and manner satisfactory to the Secretary) of all rights, interest, claims, evidence, and records with respect to the housing loan.

+  (C)

+    (i) Any decision by the Secretary under this paragraph is final and is not subject to judicial review.

+    (ii) For purposes of [section 511 of this title](./chapter-005-authority-and-duties-of-the-secretary.md#section-511), any decision under this paragraph shall not be treated as a decision under a law that affects the provision of benefits.

+  (D)

+    (i) The Secretary may establish standards for processing payments under this paragraph based on a certification by a holder of a loan guaranteed under this chapter that the holder has complied with all applicable requirements established by the Secretary.

+    (ii) The Secretary shall carry out, on a random-sampling basis, post-payment audits to ensure compliance with all requirements described in clause (i).

 (3) The Secretary may establish the date, not later than the date of judgment and decree of foreclosure or sale, upon which accrual of interest or charges shall cease.